What is My IP Address

 What Is the Difference Between IPv4 and IPv6?

 IPv6 means Internet Protocol version 6, the latest IP address version.
-It's 128-bit long, meaning you have 340,282,366,920,938,463,463,374,607,431,768,211,456 unique IP addresses.
+It's 128-bit long, meaning there are 340,282,366,920,938,463,463,374,607,431,768,211,456 different unique IP addresses that can be made by following the format.

 What Is the Difference Between Dynamic and Static IP Addresses?